 To ensure a neutral tax system, only the company's net profit is taxable, and losses may be carried forward in the company tax.
 Special tax value of losses is reimbursed at the tax settlement, the year after it accrued.
-Neutral properties in the tax system is also important when defining investment based tax deductions.
+Neutral properties in the tax system are also important when defining investment based tax deductions.

 In general, only the company's net profit is taxable.
 Exemptions, such as royalties, are no longer a part of the tax system.
-Deductions are allowed for all relevant costs, including costs associated with exploration, research and development, financing, operations and decommissioning.
+Deductions are allowed for all relevant costs, including costs associated with exploration, research and development, financing (ordinary tax), operations and decommissioning.

-Companies that do not have any taxable income may carry forward losses and uplift to subsequent years, with interest.
-These rights follow the ownership interest and may be transferred.
-Companies may also apply for a refund of the tax value of exploration costs in connection with the tax assessment.
-These rules are intended to ensure that exploration costs are treated in the same way for tax purposes regardless of whether or not a company is liable to pay tax.
+Companies that do not have any taxable income may carry forward losses to subsequent years in the company tax.
+The special tax value of the deficit is reimbursed.
+These rules are intended to ensure that companies are treated equally for tax purposes regardless of whether or not a company is liable to pay tax.

 Investment based deductions

-When the basis for ordinary tax and special tax is calculated, investments are written off using straight-line depreciation over six years from the year the expense incurred.
+When the basis for ordinary tax is calculated, investments are written off using straight-line depreciation over six years starting from the year the expense incurred.
 In the special tax base, investments are written off immediately in line with a cash-flow based taxation model.

 In many instances, petroleum produced by companies operating on the Norwegian continental shelf is sold to affiliated companies.
 It is important for the Norwegian government revenues that oil and gas sold from Norway is taxed on the basis of market prices.
 To assess whether the prices agreed by affiliated companies are comparable to those that would have been agreed by two independent parties, the authorities can set norm prices that must be used when calculating taxable income for the tax assessment.